CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 - **Tip:** Use as few bins as necessary for the relevant downstream analysis; adding too many bins can decrease the overall accuracy.

-To add more bins at any time, click the **Add new class**. button in the extreme lower right-hand corner of the window.
+To add more bins at any time, click the **Add new class** button in the extreme lower right-hand corner of the window.
 You will see the **Rename class** popup window:

 .. figure:: static/05_03.jpg
   :align: center